bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-6-2">4.6.2 Module 4 project - My resume</h3>
 <!------------------------------------------------------------------------------------------------>

-In Modules 2 and 3, you\'ve been building your profile as a Web page.
+In Modules 2 and 3, you&#39;ve been building your profile as a Web page.
 For this module project, we are going to continue to build on that work and turn the profile into a \"resume\" or \"CV\", as a kind of online portfolio.

 In some countries, traditional printed resumes typically are required to fit on a single piece of paper (A4 or Letter sizes), which means they need to make very effective use of the space available.\
 For this project, you are going to try to reproduce a typical resume layout but with HTML and CSS.